reidrac/pyglet-tiled-json-map/README.rst

 Accessing to Map data
 ^^^^^^^^^^^^^^^^^^^^^

-Every element of the map has a `data` property that contains a dictionary with the actual JSON data, but that information can be access using a *pythonic* interface.
+Almost every element of the map has a `data` property that contains a dictionary with the actual JSON data, but that information can be accessed using a *pythonic* interface.

 In the case of object groups, the actual objects returned by the interface are dictionaries with no `data` property.